HL7/cqf-measures/pages/hqmf-measure-volume-one.md

 An HQMF document representing a ratio measure will include one or more population criteria sections as described in Table 2.

 In addition, it may also include one measure observation section with one or more measureObservation- Definition elements.
 The semantics of these components are unchanged from the HQMF specification; the only difference is that each measure population component and each measure observation definition references a single criterion encoded as a CQL expression.

+    Conformance Requirement 12 (Ratio Measures):
+    Population criteria components SHALL each reference a single CQL expression as defined by measureObservationDefinition elements SHALL reference CQL expressions as defined by ., with the exception that instead of a measurePopulationCriteria, the component element SHALL reference a numeratorCriteria or denominatorCriteria by id (i.e. using root and extension attributes).

 For patient-based ratio measures, all population criteria must return true or false (or null).
 For non-patient- based ratio measures, each population criteria must return the same type, such as an Encounter, or Procedure.